microsoft/vscode-wiki/How-to-Contribute.md

           - C++ ATL for latest build tools with Spectre Mitigations
           - C++ MFC for latest build tools with Spectre Mitigations
         - open a command prompt and run `npm config edit` and add or modify the `msvs_version` setting equal to your vs version. (e.g. `msvs_version=2022` for visual studio 2022)
-        - In order to avoid the build error "MSB8040: Spectre-mitigated libraries are required for this project", open the Visual Studio Installer, press the Modify button, navigate to the "Individual components" tab, search "Spectre", and install an option like "MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)" (the exact option to install will depend on your version of Visual Studio as well as your operating system architecture)
     - **Warning:** Make sure your profile path only contains ASCII letters, e.g. *John*, otherwise, it can lead to [node-gyp usage problems (nodejs/node-gyp/issues#297)](https://github.com/nodejs/node-gyp/issues/297)
     - **Note**: Building and debugging via the Windows subsystem for Linux (WSL) is currently not supported.
   - **Windows WSL2**: https://github.com/microsoft/vscode/wiki/Selfhosting-on-Windows-WSL